Supporting Clients Experiencing Grief: A Solution-Focused Approach

 Learning Objectives

-- Identify key tenets of the Solution-Focused Brief Therapy (SFBT) approach and recognize their application in grief-related contexts.
+- Identify key tenets of the Solution-Focused Brief Therapy (SFBT) approach and determine their application in grief-related case scenarios.

-- Recognize and define a Solution-Focused Scaling Question, identifying how it applies to grief-related conversations.
+- Recognize and define a Solution-Focused Scaling Question and determine how it applies to grief-related conversations in structured multiple-choice assessments.

-- Identify and define a Solution-Focused Exception, recognizing how it applies in grief-related therapy.
+- Identify and define a Solution-Focused Exception and evaluate its role in grief-related therapy using structured case applications.

-- Differentiate between Direct and Indirect Solution-Focused Compliments, identifying their appropriate use in grief support.
+- Differentiate between Direct and Indirect Solution-Focused Compliments, identifying their appropriate use in grief support through multiple-choice and case-based exercises.

-- Define the Solution-Focused “Best Hope” question and recognize its purpose in grief therapy.
+- Define the Solution-Focused “Best Hope” question and recognize its function in grief therapy, using structured case applications to determine appropriate application.

-- Define the Solution-Focused Safety Net Question and describe its purpose in grief support.
+- Define the Solution-Focused Safety Net Question and describe its role in grief support by selecting correct applications in case-based assessments.

-- Recognize solution-focused skills that enhance engagement and strengthen the therapeutic alliance with clients experiencing grief.
+- Recognize solution-focused skills that enhance engagement and strengthen the therapeutic alliance with clients experiencing grief, based on video observations and case-based assessments.

-- Identify how resource activation can be enhanced for clients experiencing grief.
+- Identify how resource activation can be facilitated for clients experiencing grief, selecting appropriate strategies in structured multiple-choice exercises.

-- Differentiate between solution development and problem-solving in grief therapy, identifying their key distinctions.
+- Differentiate between solution development and problem-solving in grief therapy, recognizing key distinctions through structured reading assessments and case-based multiple-choice exercises.

-- Identify how to discover and amplify positive differences/exceptions in clients experiencing grief using solution-focused questions.
+- Identify how to discover and amplify positive differences/exceptions in clients experiencing grief using solution-focused questions, assessed through structured video and case-based multiple-choice assessments.

 Course Assessment